pingcap/docs-cn/op-guide/configuration.md

 + default: ""
 + If you want to join an existing cluster, you can use `--join="${advertise-client-urls}"`, the `advertise-client-url` is any existing PD's, multiply advertise client urls are separated by comma.

-### --addr

-+ the listening address for client traffic
-+ default: "127.0.0.1:1234"
-+ Note: this flag will be deprecated later.

-### --advertise-addr

-+ the server advertise address for client traffic
-+ default: ${addr}
-+ If the client cannot connect to PD through the default listening address, you must manually set the advertise address explicitly.
-+ Note: this flag will be deprecated later.

 ## TiKV

 ### -A, --addr